Theodor Bertram: Life and career

 Bertram was born in Stuttgart to the baritone Heinrich Bertram (1825–1903) and the soprano Marie Bertram-Mayer (1838–1882).
 He was trained in singing by his father and made his debut at the age of twenty in the small role of The Hermit in Der Freischütz at the city theatre of Ulm.
 Bertram was then engaged at the Hamburg Opera in 1891, the Berlin Kroll Opera in 1892, and the Munich Court Opera in 1893.
 Bertram remained with the Munch Court Opera until 1899 singing there in three world premieres.
 He also achieved great success in the roles of Hans Sachs and Wotan at the Munich Wagner Festival.

 The end of 1899 saw Bertram singing with the Metropolitan Opera, both on tour to Boston, Philadelphia, Chicago, and Cincinnati and in the main opera house in New York City.
 He made his company debut on 2 December 1899 as Wotan in Die Walküre and remained with the company until April 1901 singing in a total of 78 performances.
 His other Wagnerian roles at the Met were Telramund in Lohengrin, The Dutchman in Der Fliegende Holländer, Wolfram in Tannhäuser, Hans Sachs in Die Meistersinger von Nürnberg, and Kurwenal in Tristan und Isolde.
 He also appeared with the company as Herr Fluth in Die Lustige Weibern von Windsor, Pizarro in Fidelio, and in the title role of Don Giovanni.

 Bertram made his first appearance at the Bayreuth Festival in 1892 in the relatively minor role of Konrad Nachtigall in Die Meistersinger von Nürnberg.
 He returned to the festival in 1901 at the height of his career and appeared there regularly until 1906 in a variety of leading roles including Wotan, The Dutchman, Wolfram, and Amfortas.
 His work was highly valued by Cosima Wagner, especially his portrayals of Wotan in the four operas of Der Ring des Nibelungen.
 During this time, he also undertook a series of guest appearances in several German opera houses and abroad.
-He sang at the Vienna Court Opera in 1902, the Deutsches Theater in Prague from 1901 to 1905, the Zürich Opera House from 1903 to 1905, the Royal Swedish Opera in 1904, and London's Royal Opera House where he appeared in 1900, 1903 and 1907.
+He sang at the Vienna Court Opera in 1902, the Neues Deutsches Theater in Prague from 1901 to 1905, the Zürich Opera House from 1903 to 1905, the Royal Swedish Opera in 1904, and London's Royal Opera House where he appeared in 1900, 1903 and 1907.